 * Ask for availability when booking

-The lodge comfortably sleeps 19 people and offers nine private rooms designated for your needs.
+The lodge comfortably sleeps 39 people and offers nine private rooms, five glamping tents and a rustic yurt.

 Family + Pets

 Mount Engadine welcomes the entire family, and takes pride in making them feel comfortable and at home.
-There is a $20 per pet per night fee.
+There is a $20 per pet per room fee offered for many of our rooms.

 Mount Engadine has a selection of high quality merchandise available for purchase at the front desk.